 Cori Nakamura Lin (she/her)

-My work has been published in the LA Times, Eater Chicago, WBEZ Curious City Chicago, PBS Learning Media, the Twin Cities Daily Planet, and has been featured on the History Channel.
-I am currently illustrating The Night Parade, my sister Jami Nakamura Lin’s forthcoming memoir-in-essays, set to release in 2023 from Mariner Books/HarperCollins.
+Her work has been published in the LA Times, Eater Chicago, WBEZ Curious City Chicago, PBS Learning Media, the Twin Cities Daily Planet, and has been featured on the History Channel.
+In 2018, Cori illustrated the children’s book When Everything Was Everything, written by Saymoukda Duangphoxay Vongsay.
+She most recently illustrated her sister Jami Nakamura Lin’s speculative memoir, The Night Parade, forthcoming Oct 2023 from Mariner Books/HarperCollins.

 Cori’s artwork is created in conversation with Japanese-American communities in Chicago and the midwest.
 As an organizer, she works to build an anti-imperial JA identity and action with her dōshi.
 She is an active member of Nikkei Uprising Chicago, and has participated in the Tsuru for Solidarity Prisons & Policing Workgroup, and the Nikkei Abolition Study Group.

 Cori is accountable to communities in Chicago and Minneapolis.
 As an artist and community organizer, she is in solidarity with other communities of color to fight for Black and queer liberation, Indigenous sovereignty, the end of empire and climate justice.

 Through her work, she is trying to understand: How do we cultivate hope through the collapse of society?
 How do we carry multiple legacies into an uncertain future?
 How do we re-root as unmoored people in an occupied land?